grantmcdermott/duckreg/README.md

 ```

+[^1]: Depending on your computer and what else you have going on, just trying to
+   load this raw dataset into R could cause your whole system to crash.

-[^1]: If we skipped the automatic strategy determination by providing an
+[^2]: If we skipped the automatic strategy determination by providing an
    explict strategy, then the total computation time drops to
    _less than 1 second_...